-8 Captivating Things to do in Sanliurfa: Turkey’s City of Prophets
+8 Captivating Things to Do in Sanliurfa

-The most conservative part of Turkey that we visited, Sanliurfa felt different, more religious.
-The city seemed genuine, it was what I imagined the ‘real’ Turkey to be.
 Almost no foreign tourists means that the city had no need to be anything other than its authentic self.
 Narrow alleyways lead to hidden tea houses with tiny stools, converted caravanserais, tunnels, decorated doorways, churches, market stalls.
 As we staggered along these streets with our backpacks, desperately trying not to get lost or trip over the uneven cobbles, locals smiled and welcomed us.
 It’s winding streets reminded me of Chefchaouen’s medina in Morocco (minus the blue).

-Sanliurfa turned out to be one of my favourite stops in the whole of Turkey.
-The architecture, the Middle Eastern feel, the stunning hans that make you feel like you’re back in the times of traders on the Silk Road, the hospitable people, the astounding archaeological museum, and of course the nearby excavated site of Gobeklitepe.
-This travel guide will help you plan your trip with all the best things to do in Sanliurfa, where to stay, where to eat, how to get there, and the most fascinating day trip!
+With plenty of things to do in Sanliurfa, the city turned out to be one of my favourite stops in the whole of Turkey.
+The architecture, the Middle Eastern feel, the stunning hans that make you feel like you’re back in the times of traders on the Silk Road, the hospitable people, the astounding archaeological museum, and of course the nearby excavated site of Gobekli Tepe.

 The devastating Turkey-Syria earthquakes on 6th February 2023 saw fatalities of over 55,000 people and destruction of over four million buildings.
-Sanliurfa and its nearby provinces were affected due to the fault line running under South East Turkey.Â
+Sanliurfa and its nearby provinces were affected due to the fault line running under South East Turkey.

 History of Urfa and Sanliurfa